 - Neglected personal care

 - Feelings of hopelessness or guilt

 - Loss of self-worth or feeling like a burden

 - Fixation on death

-If you suspect that your elderly loved one, or anyone in your family, is experiencing depression to the point of suicide or self-harm, seek emergency help immediately.
+Please note: If you think your loved one is experiencing depression to the point of suicide or self-harm, seek emergency assistance immediately by dialing 911.

 Getting the Help You Need in a Caring Community